 If their income exceeds $37,000, you’re still eligible for a partial offset.
-However, once their income reaches $40,000, you’ll no longer be eligible, but can still make contributions on their behalf.
+However, once their income reaches $40,000, you’ll no longer be eligible for the offset, but can still make contributions on their behalf.

 Salary sacrifice is where you choose to have some of your before-tax income paid into your super by your employer on top of what they might pay you under the superannuation guarantee.

-If you’re in a financial position to set up a salary sacrifice arrangement, this needs to be organised before the start of the new financial year, so talk to your employer or payroll division and have the arrangement documented before 30 June.
+If you’re in a financial position to set up a salary sacrifice arrangement, you may want to do this before the start of the new financial year, so talk to your employer or payroll division to have the arrangement documented.

 All information in this article is subject to change without notice.
 Although the information is from sources considered reliable, AMP and our company do not guarantee that it is accurate or complete.
 You should not rely upon it and should seek professional advice before making any financial decision.
 Except where liability under any statute cannot be excluded, AMP and our company do not accept any liability for any resulting loss or damage of the reader or any other person.
 Any links have been provided for information purposes only and will take you to external websites.
 Note: Our company does not endorse and is not responsible for the accuracy of the contents/information contained within the linked site(s) accessible from this page.